Sobey family

 The Sobey family is a prominent family of businessmen and art collectors in the Canadian province of Nova Scotia.
 They are best known for founding Sobeys, the second largest food retailer in Canada, which began as a small meat delivery business in 1907 and grew into a national chain of grocery stores under the leadership of Frank H. Sobey and his sons Bill, David, and Donald.
 The Sobey family's wealth is primarily concentrated in Empire Company, the parent company of Sobeys, which also holds considerable investments in real estate.
 The family has made substantial charitable donations through their foundations, primarily in the area of arts and culture.
 They have built a significant art collection, managed by the Sobey Art Foundation, which established the Sobey Art Award.

+Origins

+The Sobey family traces its roots to the Polish Sobieski family.
+Their ancestors emigrated to England from Poland, where they anglicized their name as "Sobey".
+Sobeys were living in southwest England as early as the 1720s; the Nova Scotia branch began with William Sobey, born in Crediton, Devon.
+Sobey enlisted in the Royal Engineers in 1855, serving in Halifax, Nova Scotia for seven years.
+His son, John William Sobey, was born in 1869 in Camp Aldershot in Hampshire; the family emigrated to Nova Scotia soon after, arriving in the early 1870s.